Updated June 15, 2020

 If you have a question or concern not addressed by this information, please contact: Dr. Terry Gustafson (email@example.com) for undergrad instruction, Dr. Christine Thomas (firstname.lastname@example.org) for graduate student questions, or the department chair, Dr. Claudia Turro (email@example.com) for other concerns.

 Requirement to work from home.
-All employees who can work from home are required to do so.
+All employees who can work from home are still required to do so.
 This includes all of graduate students, undergraduates, postdocs, research scientists, faculty, and staff.
-Nobody is allowed to work from their office on campus or to perform research experiments in CBC labs.
+Nobody is allowed to work from their office on campus.

 Travel and Seminars.
 All international travel and non-essential domestic air travel are prohibited (essential travel does not include conferences, colloquiums or guest lectures).
 Students, faculty and staff who are returning from a CDC level 3 country (which now includes most of Europe, as well as some countries in East Asia and the Middle East) must self-quarantine for 14 days before they can return to campus.
 All CBC seminars and events for the remainder of the semester are cancelled.